apachols/revor/docs/README.md

 React with Redux is my most-used front-end framework-flavor, and I think it scales well to the point where you can have several teams working in the same codebase without tripping each other up.
 You could argue that it isn't strictly necessary for a small project, but if this is production code and meant to expand, and Redux is great at scaling up and out.

-I think Redux apps are easy to scale because the one-way data flow and the discipline of changing state only through reducer functions makes larger and larger apps easier to understand, and easier places to guarantee separation of concerns.
-The downside is that because of that discpline, Redux is a bit boilerplate heavy, but I don't mind much, and I think there are current and future ways around that problem.
+I think Redux apps are easy to scale because the one-way data flow and the discipline of changing state only through reducer functions makes larger and larger apps easier to understand, and makes those apps easier places to guarantee separation of concerns.
+The downside is that because of that discipline, Redux is a bit boilerplate heavy, but I don't mind much, and I think there are current and future ways around that problem.

 ## Database Schema
 For schema details, please see `src/server/models`, e.g. `src/server/models/user.js`.